theMoor9/blockchain-potential-carnival/cheat_sheets/EN/evaluation_sheet.md

 #### **Purpose of the Framework**

 This evaluation framework is intended to provide investors, analysts, and enthusiasts with a comprehensive tool to assess ICOs systematically.

+**This type of scoring is crucial for the following reasons:**

+**Quantifies the Decision:** It transforms subjective impressions and qualitative assessments into an objective number that can be easily compared and analyzed.

+**Guides Investors:** It provides a clear foundation upon which investors can base their decisions, especially in a complex field like cryptocurrencies and ICOs, where the amount of information can be overwhelming.

-It facilitates informed decision-making by providing a clear, quantifiable method to compare and contrast various ICO projects based on multiple dimensions of performance and potential.+
+**Standardizes Evaluations:** It creates a standardized method for assessing different ICOs, making it easier for investors to compare various investment opportunities based on consistent metrics.

-#### **Legend**
+Therefore, this type of scoring system not only helps simplify the decision-making process but also contributes to reducing uncertainty and providing greater clarity, making the ICO investment evaluation process more transparent.

+<h6 style="font-size: 70%;page-break-before: always; "><b>Guideline</b></h6>

-<h1 style="page-break-before: always; text-align:center;">IDEA</h1>
+<h1 style="text-align:center;">IDEA</h1>

 ---
 <div style="display: grid; grid-template-columns: auto auto auto; font-size: 100%;">